-Television and film director Alfonso Cuarón was born on November 28, 1961, in Mexico City, Mexico.
+Award-winning film director, screenwriter and producer Alfonso Cuarón was born on November 28, 1961, in Mexico City, Mexico.
 He grew up in a movie-going family with a mother who encouraged a passion for the arts and career exploration, and the young Cuarón became an avid film fanatic himself.
 He attended film school within the National Autonomous University of Mexico system, though was kicked out after working on a project in English.

 Cuarón found work in television before directing his first big-screen feature, Sólo Con Tu Pareja (released for English-speaking audiences as Love in the Time of Hysteria), a 1992 satirical comedy about a womanizer made to reflect on his life upon receiving false medical results about his sexual health.
 Co-written with Cuarón's younger brother Carlos, the film was a success in their country.
 Cuarón subsequently worked with Sydney Pollack on an episode of the U.S. noir TV series Fallen Angels (1993-95).

 Cuarón made his film directing debut in the United States with two literary adaptations—A Little Princess (1995), based on the Francis Hodgson Burnett novel, and Great Expectations (1998), a modern re-telling of the Charles Dickens classic starring Gwyneth Paltrow and Ethan Hawke.